googleapis/gapic-generator-ruby/shared/output/cloud/noservice_cloud/proto_docs/README.md

-# Google Garbage Noservice Protocol Buffer Documentation
+# Google Cloud Noservice Protocol Buffer Documentation

 These files are for the YARD documentation of the generated protobuf files.
 They are not intended to be required or loaded at runtime.